-Divers pull body from car found in Federal Way pond near I-5
+Divers pull man’s body from car in Federal Way pond near I-5

-State troopers pulled a Yakima man’s body from the car found in a pond near an Interstate 5 offramp in Federal Way.
+Troopers pulled a Yakima man’s body from the vehicle found in a pond near an Interstate 5 offramp to South 320th Street.

-Divers have pulled a Yakima man’s body from a car found submerged in a Federal Way retention pond near Interstate 5, according to Washington State Patrol trooper Rick Johnson.
+Divers have pulled a Yakima man’s body from a car found submerged in a Federal Way retention pond near Interstate 5, according to State Patrol trooper Rick Johnson.

-The rescue effort began early Wednesday after state troopers were called to the pond located near an Interstate 5 southbound offramp to 320th Street in Federal Way.
+The rescue effort began early Wednesday after troopers were called to the pond near an I-5 southbound offramp to South 320th Street in Federal Way.

 The man was declared dead at the scene.